mesos/kafka/README.md

 Environment Configuration
 --------------------------

-Edit `kafka-mesos.properties` and make the right settings for your environment.
 Before running `./kafka-mesos.sh`, set the location of libmesos:

     # export MESOS_NATIVE_JAVA_LIBRARY=/usr/local/lib/libmesos.so

+If the host running scheduler has several IP addresses you may also need to

+    # export LIBPROCESS_IP=<IP_ACCESSIBLE_FROM_MASTER>

 Scheduler Configuration
 ----------------------
-The scheduler can be configured either through property file or through the command line.
+The scheduler is configured through the command line or `kafka-mesos.properties` file.

+Following options are available:
 ```
 # ./kafka-mesos.sh help scheduler
 Start scheduler